-This annual award was established in 1996 by the British Carbon Group in memory of Brian Kelly, a leading authority on graphite physics.
+This annual award was established in 1996 by the British Carbon Group in memory of Brian Kelly, a leading authority on graphite physics (note that Brian’s book, “The Physics of Graphite”, is now available for download from our website).

-The closing date for applications for CARBON 2019 will be 1st May 2019.
+The closing date for applications is 1st May 2020.

 The award is currently five hundred pounds sterling (£500) and is presented at the time of the conference with a certificate.
 It is a condition of the award that the winner attends the conference and presents his or her paper either orally or as a poster.